 In contrast, using a DeFi protocol like Origin Dollar allows users to maximize their yield while retaining control of their funds.
 Given that users provide stablecoin liquidity in DeFi, anyone can participate in market making activities to earn rewards.

 As with any investment, using yield generating stablecoins carries risks.
 It's crucial for investors to conduct thorough research and due diligence before participating in DeFi activities.
+That being said, OUSD’s remarkable design and unparalleled usability offer users a seamless platform to earn returns on idle stablecoins.

 Click here to get started with OUSD.

-Yield generating stablecoins like OUSD earn interest by deploying underlying fiat collateral into DeFi protocols that pay returns through lending and liquidity provision.
+Yield generating stablecoins like OUSD earn interest by deploying underlying stablecoin collateral into DeFi protocols that pay returns through lending and liquidity provision.
 Unlike algorithmic stablecoins, OUSD is backed by a reserve asset and earns passive yield without needing to move funds into a traditional bank account.

 Earning yield on stablecoins through DeFi offers better transparency and control compared to centralized platforms, which often lack visibility into how your funds are managed and rely on central banks for trust.
 While DeFi isn't risk-free, it reduces reliance on third parties and helps mitigate issues like de-pegging and poor asset custody.